-- 1. Continue to align K12 curriculum with the Common Core State Standards and implement K12 common assessments to monitor student progress. - Elementary teachers provided all students with differentiated instruction to achieve the CCSS through flexible reading and math groups, Rtl (Response to Intervention) and use of digital tools to demonstrate their learning.
-Teachers used common assessment data to adjust instruction to meet the individualized needs of each student. - Elementary teacher leaders and the Director of Teaching and Learning conducted the math curriculum review, and teachers are piloting new units from Everyday Math. - K12 teacher committee and Director of Teaching and Learning met to consider adding an elementary Spanish Language program. - CMS and CCHS Departments met regularly to discuss curriculum alignment with CCSS, common assessment data, and student progress.
+- 1. Continue to align K12 curriculum with the Common Core State Standards and implement K12 common assessments to monitor student progress. - Elementary teachers provided all students with differentiated instruction to achieve the CCSS through flexible reading and math groups, RtI (Response to Intervention) and use of digital tools to demonstrate their learning.
+Teachers used common assessment data to adjust instruction to meet the individualized needs of each student. - Elementary teacher leaders and the Director of Teaching and Learning conducted the math curriculum review, and teachers are piloting new units from Everyday Math. - K12 teacher committee and Director of Teaching and Learning met to consider adding an elementary Spanish Language program. - CMS and CCHS Departments met regularly to discuss curriculum alignment with CCSS, common assessment data, and student progress. - A K12 teacher committee was formed to consider revisions to the science and engineering curriculum in alignment with the Next Generation Science Standards.
+The committee will meet during the 2015-16 school year. - A K12 teacher committee was formed to work with WPI to develop a plan for K12 STEM education and will meet regularly during the 2015-16 school year.